d4l-data4life/covapp/README.md

+⚠️ Since 25 June 2021, there is a new CovApp version 2.0.0, including a new questionnaire and risk assessment developed by the Charité.
+This repository contains the CovApp version 1.0.0 and is outdated since June 2021.

-⚠️ The latest CovApp Version code is now maintained here: https://github.com/CovOpen/CovApp-2.0
+The latest CovApp Version code is now maintained here: https://github.com/CovOpen/CovApp-2.0

 ----